SneaksAndData/anti-clustering/README.md

 The paper is accompanied by a library for the R programming language: [https://github.com/m-Py/anticlust](anticlust).

 Differently to the [https://github.com/m-Py/anticlust](anticlust) R package, this library currently only have one objective function.
-In this library the objective will maximise intra-cluster distance: Euclidean distance for number columns and Hamming distance for categorical columns.
+In this library, the objective will maximise intra-cluster distance: Euclidean distance for numerical columns and Hamming distance for categorical columns.

 ## Use cases
 Within software testing, anti-clustering can be used for generating test and control groups in AB-testing.